camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 By default the job executor does not impose an order in which acquirable jobs are acquired.
 This means that the job acquisition order depends on the database and its configuration.
-That's why the job acquisition is assumed to be nondeterministic.
+That's why the job acquisition is assumed to be non-deterministic.
 The intention for this is to keep the job acquisition query simple and fast.

+This method of acquiring jobs is not sufficient in all cases, such as:

+* **Job Prioritization**: When creating [prioritized jobs](#process-engine-the-job-executor-job-prioritization), the job executor must acquire jobs according to the given priorities
+* **Job Starvation**: In a high load scenario, job starvation is theoretically possible when new jobs are repeatedly created in a rate higher than the job executor can handle.
-But this simple job acquisition query can lead to disadvantages in some situations.
-In theory job starvation is possible if there are always too many jobs to acquire and the database returns the acquirable jobs in a manner that some jobs are never returned.
-Another observation could be that timer execution is delayed in a high load scenario, meaning that the execution date of a timer job can be significantly later than its actual due date.
-This is not unexpected behavior since the due date only specifies the earliest date a job can be executed and not the date of the actual execution.
-However, in some scenarios it may be preferable to acquire timer jobs as soon as they become available to execute.
+* **Preferred Handling of Timers**: In a high load scenario, timer execution can be delayed to a significantly later point in time than the actual due date.
+While a due date is not a real-time boundary by which the job is guaranteed to be executed, in some scenarios it may be preferable to acquire timer jobs as soon as they become available to execute.

 To address the previously described issues, the job acquisition query can be controlled by the process engine configuration.
-Currently, two options are supported:
+Currently, three options are supported:

+- `jobExecutorAcquireByPriority`.
+If set to `true`, the job executor will acquire the jobs with the highest priorities.

 - `jobExecutorPreferTimerJobs`.
 If set to `true`, the job executor will acquire all acquirable timer jobs before other job types.
-This doesn't specify a order within types of jobs which are acquired.
+This doesn't specify an order within types of jobs which are acquired.

 - `jobExecutorAcquireByDueDate`.
 If set to `true`, the job executor will acquire jobs by ascending due date.
-Where an asynchronous continuation has its creation date set as due date, it is immediately executable.
+An asynchronous continuation receives its creation date as due date, so it is immediately executable.

+Using a combination of these options results in a multi-level ordering.
+The precedence hierarchy of options is as in the order above: If all three options are active, priorities are the primary, job types the secondary, and due dates the tertiary ordering.
+This also shows that activating all options is not the optimal solution to the problems of prioritization, starvation, and timer handling.
+For example, in this case timer jobs are only preferred within one level of priority.
+Timers with lower priority are acquired after all jobs of higher priorities have been acquired.
+It is recommended to decide based on the concrete use case which options to activate.

+For example:

+* For prioritized job execution, only `jobExecutorAcquireByPriority` should be set to true
-If both options (`jobExecutorPreferTimerJobs` and `jobExecutorAcquireByDueDate`) are set to `true` the job executor will first acquire timer jobs and after that asynchronous continuation jobs.
+* To execute timer jobs as soon as possible, the two options `jobExecutorPreferTimerJobs` and `jobExecutorAcquireByDueDate` should be activated.
+The job executor will first acquire timer jobs and after that asynchronous continuation jobs.
 And also sort these jobs within the type ascending by due date.

 <div class="alert alert-warning">
-Please note these options are set to <code>false</code> by default and should only be activated if required by the use case.
+All of these options are set to <code>false</code> by default and should only be activated if required by the use case.
 The options alter the used job acquisition query and may affect its performance.
 That's why we also advise to add an index on the corresponding column(s) of the <code>ACT_RU_JOB</code> table.